egordorichev/funk/README.md

 ### Control flow

 Funk is turing complete.
-It has if-statements, while & for loops.
+It has if-statements, while & for loops. **The only value, that is evaluated as true, is a function with the name "true".**
 Ifs take a condition function, an if branch and an optional else branch:

 ```js